-Transportation works a little differently in the largest state in the Union.
-To get around, driving is essentially a necessity.
-There are no subway systems, and most towns don’t have a bus option either.
+Transportation works a little differently in the largest state in the country.
+To get around, driving is essentially a necessity as there are no subway systems, and most towns don’t have a bus option either.
 Without public transportation, the spread-out state is virtually impossible to navigate if you don’t have a vehicle.
 Plus, with the bad weather, it becomes important to have a vehicle that can make it well in the snow.

 According to GasBuddy, the average price of a gallon of gas in Alaska is $3.36.
 That’s the sixth-highest average price in the nation.
 On the upside, an Insure.com report from 2019 shows that Alaska has a $1,183 average annual car insurance premium.
 This compares favorably to the $1,457 national average.

-There are plenty of places in Alaska that you cannot get to via a road.
+There are also plenty of places in Alaska that you cannot get to via road.
 To make your way there, you might have to take a boat or a small plane.
 Even Juneau, Alaska’s capital, is only accessible by plane or ferry.
 This makes it even more expensive if you’re looking to travel around the state.

 Alaskans pay a lot for healthcare compared to even other states in the country.
-According to a 2016 report from the Health Care Cost Institute, the overall healthcare prices in the Anchorage metro area are an astounding 82% higher than the national median.
-To make matters worse, Alaska private company employees contribute $99 more than the national average for single coverage healthcare, according to a 2017 report from the Agency for Healthcare Research and Quality.
+According to a report from the Health Care Cost Institute, the overall healthcare prices in the Anchorage metro area are an astounding 82% higher than the national median.
+To make matters worse, Alaska private company employees contribute $99 more than the national average for single coverage healthcare, according to a report from the Agency for Healthcare Research and Quality.
 The scarcity of providers might be one of the major reasons for this.

-Alaska has no state income tax.
-It doesn’t have a state sales tax, either, though some cities impose their own sales taxes up to 7.50%.
+Alaska has no state income tax and it doesn’t have a state sales tax, either, though some cities impose their own sales taxes up to 7.50%.
 The average effective property tax rate in Alaska is 1.19%, which is coincidentally the same as the national average.
 You should analyze how the lack of a state income tax can improve the cost of living depending on your personal situation.